 Conclusion:

 And that’s it!
-You’ve just built a fun Snake game in Python using Pygame.
+You’ve just built a fun Snake game in Python with Pygame.
 Now you can try adding your features, like new levels or different speeds.
 Keep practicing, and you’ll get better at making games in no time!

 Thanks for visiting codehelping.com.
 For more Python projects, visit here.